Alu1202/full_stack_music/README.md

 # Dataset
 - The dataset used for tracks is sourced from Kaggle.

 ## Instruction
+Follow these Step to Run and Test
 # Backend
-    - cd to Backend/
+    cd to backend/

 # MySql Set up
-    - docker-compose up
+    docker-compose up

 # API Set Up
-    - nodemon start
+    nodemon start

 # Flutter App
+    cd ~
-    - cd /FRONT_END
+    cd /front_end
-    - F5 or flutter run
+    F5
-    - This will start app for either Device ios/Android
+This will start app for either Device ios/Android